AlbertZhaoz/NET_ProduceTool/README.md

 - dir-->Check if there is a folder with dotNetcore Version
 - cd source path(If there is no existence, enter the source code directory)
 - produce netcore
-- msbuild -t:restore
+- msbuild -t:restore-->NoError-->bcc-->NoError-->update DotNetCoreMigration/DotNetCoreMigrationAlignment.md
-- NoError-->bcc-->NoError-->root-->git status-->git add .-->git commit -m "Produce xxx.dll"-->git push
+- root-->git status-->git add .-->git commit -m "Produce xxx.dll"-->git push
 - Go to [PR](https://o365exchange.visualstudio.com/O365%20Core/_workitems/edit/1780212/), Create a pull request.
 - Wait for review & Focus
 - Solve some question and comments